 SIT BACK I’m giving you a backie on my bike Tina from the Shetlands down to Great Yarmouth Following the Fish Workers..
-1700 km over 1 month, This is a little taster of much journey and discovery.
+1700 km over 1 month, This is a little taster of the quest to learn about the lives and struggles of fishworkers past and present.

 GUTS : LIVE RADIO PLAY (WIP) @ Camden People's Theatre 02/10/2021